mshahriarnihal/QuizCollege/README.md

 **Author**: Mubasshir Al Shahriar
 **Date, Time**: July 28, ~07:35 a.m.

-- I have finished working on the signup page front end.
+- I have finished working on the signup page front end, also wrote logics, fetch, to make it work soon.
 - I have also finished working on backend to do the authentication with both sign up and sign in, assuming that Md Akram Hossain will complete and upload a page named "signing.html".
 I have set up the server.js assuming it.
 - I have also connected the mongo db, currently trying to upload each user's data to mongo db.
 For that reason, I am not pushing the updated server.js right now as it needs more works.
 I will push final server.js once everything is finalized.